pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 Here are some things that we are currently working on.

-### Azure AD
+### Power Platform

-We're currently busy implementing another series of commands around user management in Azure AD.
-Things like adding and removing licenses for example.
+We're currently busy implementing a new commands for managing the owners of a Power Automate flow.
+Things like listing, adding and removing owners.

 ### Microsoft 365 Purview